-13. Lockers
+14. Lockers

 Middle and Senior School students are provided a locker and a school lock.
-It is a requirement for students to use the school provided lock for their locker and not a personal one (personal locks will be removed).
+It is a requirement for students to use the school provided lock for their locker and not a personal one (personal locks will be removed unless this is part of a student's IEP).

-14. Lost property
+15. Lost property

-Middle and Senior School lost property is stored near our Student Reception.
+Middle and Senior School lost property is stored outside the office of the Head of Wellbeing and Community..
 Named articles are sorted regularly and returned to students.
 Students may also check the lost property themselves.
 Please clearly label all your child's clothes and school accessories - especially their hat (the most frequently lost item).
 Unnamed lost property is stored for only one term and then given to charity.
-If your child loses an item, please encourage them to search lost property (or you may contact Student Reception).
+If your child loses an item, please encourage them to search lost property.
 Labelling items is the easiest way to avoid loss.

-15. Medical issues
+16. Medical issues